Understanding and Calculating PTE for Air Permit Applications

 Permits are based on this “worst-case" estimate so that facilities have flexibility to operate without constantly needing to update their permits.

-In short, PTE is a way to measure and communicate how much air pollution a facility could produce.
+In summary, PTE is a way to measure and communicate how much air pollution a facility could produce.

 All calculations, including proposed limitations/bottlenecks, will be approved or denied by the Kentucky Division for Air Quality (DAQ) Permit Review Branch before an Air Permit is issued.